• Skip to primary navigation

 In Finland it is common to use bilberries, a type of fruit grown on low-growing shrubs in Europe.
 We do not have bilberries in the United States (where I live), so it is common to make Mustikkapiirakka with blueberries when making it here.

 This “pie” recipe actually more closely resembles a tart in my opinion.
 Call it whatever you want; what matters is that it’s delicious!
-This is the perfect recipe for a spring or summer treat.
+This is the perfect recipe for a spring or summer treat, just like this Snickers Pie!

 Why Make this Recipe